scottvr/PBVD/README.md

 This repository contains the documentation, code, and bill of materials (BOM) necessary to create a luminous display using peanut butter as a cost-effective and renewable display material.

+I am in the process of moving all documentation into the [PBVD Wiki](https://github.com/scottvr/PBVD/wiki)

 ## Project Overview

 The PBVD utilizes a 405nm diode laser to create luminous patterns within a peanut butter-filled display case.
 By harnessing the phosphorescent/flourescent properties of peanut butter, this project aims to demonstrate a novel approach to vector display technology.